How to quantify direct correlations between variables: More discussions

 \subsection{Upper bounds of the regularized measures}

-Every regularized measure introduced in Sec.~\ref{sec:measures_removal}--\ref{sec:measures_do} is built on the square root of a Jensen--Shannon divergence between two probability distributions, and therefore lies in $[0,1]$~\cite{Lin1991,endres2003metric}.
+Every regularized measure introduced in Sec.~\ref{sec:measures_removal}--\ref{sec:measures_do} is built on the square root of a JS divergence between two probability distributions, and therefore lies in $[0,1]$~\cite{Lin1991,endres2003metric}.
 The theoretical value $1$ is attained only when the two distributions being compared have disjoint supports.
 This is an extreme condition that is almost never reached in practice, for two reasons: (i)~for each measure the two distributions involved share, by construction, a large portion of their support, and (ii)~the attainable maximum depends on the marginals $p(x), p(y), p(z)$ and on the alphabet sizes $d_X=|X|, d_Y=|Y|, d_Z=|Z|$.
 We therefore distinguish the \emph{trivial upper bound} $1$ from the \emph{achievable upper bound}, i.e.\ the maximum of the measure over all joint distributions that share the observed marginals, and we give elementary analytical and numerical bounds below.
+The complementary question --- the maximum of each measure when \emph{only the alphabet sizes} are fixed and the marginals are free --- is answered in Section~\ref{sec:alphabetmax}.

 \paragraph{Regularized total mutual information $\hat{\mathcal{C}}_{rmi}$.} For the measure $\hat{\mathcal{C}}_{rmi}(X{:}Y)=\sqrt{D_{JS}(p(x,y)\|p(x)p(y))}$ one has the obvious inclusion $\mathrm{supp}\,p(x,y)\subseteq\mathrm{supp}\,p(x)\times\mathrm{supp}\,p(y)=\mathrm{supp}\,p(x)p(y)$, so the supports of the two distributions overlap on $\mathrm{supp}\,p(x,y)$ and the value $1$ cannot be attained.
-The explicit maximum under uniform marginals $p(x)=p(y)=1/k$ and deterministic coupling $Y=X$ can be computed in closed form,
+The explicit maximum under uniform marginals $p(x)=p(y)=1/d$ and deterministic coupling $Y=X$ can be computed in closed form,